qbolec/sexp/README.md

 However the language itself (as a set of gramar rules and semantics) is designed to support all above statements.

-Some of these statements could also be made true by writing run time evaluator of this language, which would guard the execution, however the current approach is to convert the code to pure java script and performing eval.
+Some of these statements could also be made true by writing runtime evaluator of this language, which would guard the execution, however the current approach is to convert the code to pure javascript and perform single eval call on the output to construct a javascript function equivalent to the user provided script.
 Frankly, for performance reasons (utilizing JIT capabilities of javascript engines) this is quite cool way of doing things, and it will be quite safe, too once the type inference step will be performed before execution.
+Also by using foo.toString() you can extract the javascript source code of compiled script which allows even further optimizations.

 Motiviting Example
 ------------------